eric-an/blog/_posts/2016-02-13-collection-select-boxes.markdown

 permalink: /collection_check_boxes
 ---

-Imagine we are creating an web application to help a conference coordinator organize and confirm which attendees will attend which sessions.
+Imagine we are creating a web application to help a conference coordinator organize and confirm which attendees will attend which sessions.
 This can be completed in Rails using collection select boxes.

 **Defining the Models**
 ---